Students majoring in philosophy develop critical thinking skills that are essential in all aspects of personal, political, and professional lives.

 The Philosophy B.A. program at Finlandia is designed specifically to respond to the university’s goal to educate the whole person and foster intellectual challenge.
 As such, it is flexible enough to provide sufficient training for graduate school or for those who choose to pursue a career directly after college.
 Potential graduate students will be trained in how to read difficult philosophical texts, formulate logically sound arguments, and write persuasive papers on philosophical topics.

-Those who do not anticipate going to graduate school will gain a wide grounding in the history of philosophy from ancient Greece to the present, the key topics in philosophy today, including biomedical ethics, environmental philosophy, and philosophy of sex and gender, and an understanding of not only how arguments work but how to critically think.
+A bachelor’s in philosophy is for students who do not anticipate going to graduate school but want to gain a wide grounding in: the history of philosophy from ancient Greece to the present, the key topics in philosophy today, including biomedical ethics, environmental philosophy, and philosophy of sex and gender, and an understanding of not only how arguments work but how to critically think.
 The ultimate goal is to challenge students to think on their own and begin to formulate one’s own worldview.

 - Educate the whole person by cultivating a personal philosophy, global awareness, and an understanding of the world as an interdependent system.